alejandraberbesi/old_portfolio/README.md

 ### 'The Simpsons' image classification - Python

-The purpose of the project is to identify 'The Simpsons characters' using Fast AI library.
+Identifying 42 characters of 'The Simpsons' using a convolutional neural network (CNN) backbone and a fully connected head with a single hidden layer as a classifier.
+The output is the predicted probability for each of the categories.
+Originally built in google colab.

 :octocat: [Repository is here!](https://github.com/alejandraberbesi/image_classification_FA)

 ### Emotions in tweets - Python
-Script that classifies tweets in 13 different emotions: anger, boredom, empty, enthusiasm, fun, happiness, hate, love, neutral, relief, sadness, surprise and worry.
-In the "master" branch, the approach is to use random forest as a classifier; in the "neural network" branch the model is built with a LSTM neural network.
+Script that classifies tweets in 13 different emotions.
+In the "master" branch, the approach is to use a random forest as a classifier; in the "neural network" branch the model is built with a Long Short Term Memory (LSTM) neural network.

 :octocat: [Repository is here!](https://github.com/alejandraberbesi/emotions_in_tweets)

-### Sentiment analysis of movie reviews - Python
+### Sentiment analysis (movie reviews) - Python

 Script to evaluate reviews about movies, classifying them with positive or negative polarities.
 There are two aproaches: On "master" branch, a model with Support Vector Machine and on "naive_bayes" branch, a model with a class that returns the result of a voting process between Naive Bayes, Multinomial Naive Bayes and Bernoulli Naive Bayes classifiers.